-Avengers: Doomsday Sets Historic MCU Timeline Jump
+Avengers: Doomsday Sets Historic MCU Time Jump

 By Aeron Mer Eclarinal Posted:

-Avengers: Doomsday logo, Robert Downey Jr, MCU timeline
+Avengers: Doomsday logo, Robert Downey Jr, MCU timeline.

 "This is incorrect.
 Steve’s appearance in the DOOMSDAY trailer is eleven years after the clip posted here.
 He has yet to meet Doom in this original clip."

-Burnett then pointed out that Steve "already met Doom" in Avengers: Doomsday's official teaser from CinemaCon 2026.
+Burnett then pointed out that Steve "already met Doom" in Avengers: Doomsday's official teaser from CinemaCon 2026:

 "In the DOOMSDAY teaser, he HAS already met Doom, because he’d been living on the FF Earth with Peggy and Jim (his son)."